Birational automorphism groups of Severi-Brauer surfaces over the field of rational numbers: Introduction

 \textbf{Acknowledgment.} The author would like to express the deepest gratitude to C.~A.~Shramov for suggesting this problem, for constant attention to this paper and many hints.
 Also the author is extremely grateful to A.~S.~Trepalin for numerous discussions about cubic surfaces, and to A.~O.~Savelyeva for conversations about Severi--Brauer varieties.
 Finally, the author thanks referees for deep reading of this paper and extremely important remarks.

 This work was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no. 075-15-2022-265).
-The author was partially supported by the HSE University Basic Research Program, the Moebius Contest Foundation for Young Scientists and by by the BASIS foundation grant "Young Russian Mathematics".
+The author was partially supported the Moebius Contest Foundation for Young Scientists and by the BASIS foundation grant "Young Russian Mathematics".